emmt/QuickHeaps.jl/docs/src/binaryheaps.md

 [Binary heaps](https://en.wikipedia.org/wiki/Binary_heap) dynamically store values in a tree structure built according to a given ordering of these values.
 Thanks to this structure, a number of operations can be efficiently implemented.
-For a binary heap of `n` values, pushing a new value, extracting the least (or the greatest depending on the ordering) value out of the heap, deleting a value, and replacing a value all have a complexity of `O(log(n))` at worst.
-Just getting the least (or the greatest) value without extracting it out of the heap is an `O(1)` operation.
+For a binary heap of `n` values, pushing a new value, extracting the first value out of the heap, deleting a value, and replacing a value all have a complexity of `O(log(n))` at worst.
+Just getting the first value without extracting it out of the heap is an `O(1)` operation.
+Here, *values* means objects of any type that implement an ordering rule, not necessarily numeric values.
+Depending on the ordering chosen for the heap, the first value (also called the *root* value) may be the least or the greatest one.

 ## Basic usage